 Wayne State University

-For the digital photojournalism class at WSU, my students were fortunate enough to have in their presence award-winning photojournalist and educator Eric Seals, of the Detroit Free Press.
+For the digital photojournalism class at WSU, my students were fortunate enough to have in their presence award-winning photojournalist and educator Eric Seals, of the Detroit Free Press and a former student of this class, Irving Mejia-Hilario, of the Dallas Morning News.

 I've known Eric for many years.
 We would bump into each other while covering mutual stories and he was always kind.
 That said, to have someone of his caliber take an hour of his day to give back was truly an honor.